Iga54/bug-reports/README.md

 ## What You'll Find

-Detailed Bug Descriptions: Comprehensive information on each issue, including steps to reproduce, expected vs. actual results, and screenshots.
+Detailed Bug Descriptions: Comprehensive information on each issue, including preconditions, steps to reproduce, expected vs. actual results, priority, severity and screenshots.